Shift Leader and Shift Manager Training in Quick-Service and Fast Casual Restaurants

 • Inventory management: Shift managers should be trained to manage food and supply inventory, including ordering and restocking supplies as needed.
 They should also be trained to track inventory and ensure that the restaurant is well-stocked.

 • Food safety: Shift managers should be trained in food safety protocols, including proper hand washing, food handling, and temperature control.
+They should also always demonstrate these food safety standards in their own behavior.
 While this is true of all employees that handle food, ongoing food safety training should always be a core part of ongoing training.
 More importantly, they should be aware of what to watch out for in ensuring that the employees under them also adhere to local food safety regulations and guidelines.

 By covering these key areas, managers can ensure that their shift managers are prepared to handle the demands of their roles and contribute to the success of the restaurant.
 The shift manager may also be given additional tasks as a way to support and assist the store or general manager.
 You should always keep in mind just how much is on a shift manager’s plate, and be careful not to ask too much or you run the risk of employee burnout and subsequent turnover in the position.